digital-marketing-engineer/software-engineer-affiliate-program-hub/README.md

 ## AI Tools Affiliate Program
 Let me know if there is any AI Tools for software engineer that can be added to this list.

-## Mailing Tools Affiliate Program
+## :incoming_envelope:Mailing Tools Affiliate Program
 1. **[Mailchimp](https://mailchimp.com/)**: Mailchimp is an all-in-one marketing platform that provides email marketing, automation, and other digital marketing services.
 Mailchimp has an affiliate program called the Mailchimp Affiliate Program.
 Affiliates can earn commissions by referring new customers to sign up for Mailchimp's paid plans.
 The program offers competitive commission rates and provides affiliates with tracking links and promotional materials.

 1. **[Sendgrid](https://sendgrid.com/)**: Sendgrid is a cloud-based email delivery and management platform that helps businesses send transactional and marketing emails.
 While Sendgrid does not have a specific affiliate program, they offer partnerships and integrations with various platforms, allowing businesses to refer customers to use Sendgrid as their email delivery service.